 Megan Whelan (pronouns: she/her/ella/siya) began her career in social and environmental justice more than ten years ago organizing with workers-rights center Fuerza Laboral, based out of Central Falls, Rhode Island.
 She continued her pursuit of social justice at an international level, serving as a human rights observer for the Network in Solidarity with the People of Guatemala and later as their U.S. Operations and Programs Coordinator, where she helped organize strategic digital, corporate accountability campaigns against multinational mineral and energy extraction companies.
 In 2016, Megan began work with the California Domestic Workers Coalition.
 In her role as Statewide Logistics and Communications Coordinator, Megan supported the convening of hundreds of domestic workers across the state to assert their power in the State’s capitol; trained dozens of worker and employer spokespeople; and led the development of the core messaging and story-based communications strategies.
 Megan became the Director of Programs for the Coalition in 2019.
-Alongside her work with the coalition, Megan serves as the Chairperson for GABRIELA-Oakland, a grassroots Filipina women’s organization that seeks justice and self-determination for all people from the Bay to the Philippines.
+Alongside her work with the coalition, Megan is an active member of GABRIELA-Oakland, a grassroots Filipina women’s organization that seeks justice and self-determination for all people from the Bay to the Philippines.

 Tina Shauf-Bajar (pronouns: she/her/ella/siya) was born in the Philippines, raised in the South Bay of Los Angeles County and has lived in the San Francisco Bay Area since 2000.
 Growing up in a working-class immigrant household and community, Tina has passionately dedicated her life to serving the people through her work in the non-profit sector since 2004 and grassroots movement-building engaging in local, national and international solidarity work since 2007.
 Through her previous work with the Filipino Community Center, GABRIELA-USA and Migrante, Tina has worked with low-income and marginalized communities of color, immigrant, survivors of trauma and violence and LGBTQ people of color communities, and has deepened her dedication toward resolving systemic problems in the communities she has served.
 She is excited to be part of the CA Domestic Workers Coalition staff team and larger domestic workers movement, bringing domestic workers’ voices and power to the forefront of our larger fight for freedom, dignity and justice.